vaib-dev/Courses/5-dbms/9-mongodb/4-crud-operations.md

 ## Delete Operations
 Delete operations remove documents from a collection.
+MongoDB's remove() method is used to remove a document from the collection.

+### Parameters
-MongoDB's remove() method is used to remove a document from the collection. remove() method accepts two parameters.
-One is deletion criteria and second is justOne flag.
+Remove method accepts two parameters.
+One is deletion criteria and second is justOne flag as explained:

 * **deletion criteria**: (Optional) deletion criteria according to documents will be removed